ibm-cloud-docs/vmwaresolutions/vcenter/vc_compl_info.md

 * These non–IBM programs are licensed directly by their providers.
 Client agrees to use the non–IBM programs under the provider’s terms and conditions.
 These are provided in the IBM licensing agreement that accompanies the IBM offering at time of purchase.
 * IBM does testing to ensure that the third-party products will work with IBM programs and function appropriately.
 * IBM Software support will diagnose problems concerning client problems utilizing the knowledge of how our IBM offerings work with the Third-Party software.
 Once it has been concluded that the IBM program is working correctly, but the issue still exists, IBM must refer the client to the Third-Party vendor for further diagnosis.
-* Further information on client responsibilities regarding Third-Party software or code may be found in the [Software Support Handbook](https://www-304.ibm.com/support/customercare/sas/f/handbook/policies.html).
+* Further information on client responsibilities regarding Third-Party software or code may be found in the [IBM Support Guide](https://www-01.ibm.com/support/docview.wss?uid=ibm10733923).

 ## Consent to accessing client environments
 {: #vc_compl_info-consent-to-access-client-environment}